 Salix caprea 'Kilmarnock'Item #7046 USDA Hardiness Zone: 4 - 8

-- DetailBotanical Pronunciation:SAY-liks KAP-ree-aPlant type:TreeDeciduous/evergreen:DeciduousGrowth habit:WeepingGrowth rate:ModerateAverage landscape size:Moderate grower to 8 ft. tall, 6 ft. wide, larger with age.Foliage color:GreenBlooms:Early springFlower color:YellowGarden styleAsian/ZenDesign IdeasAn exceptional form to create focal points and emphasize other positions in the garden.
+- DetailBotanical Pronunciation:SAY-liks KAP-ree-aPlant type:TreeDeciduous/evergreen:DeciduousGrowth habit:WeepingGrowth rate:ModerateAverage landscape size:Moderate growing to 8 ft. tall, 6 ft. wide; larger with age.Foliage color:GreenBlooms:Early SpringFlower color:YellowDesign IdeasAn exceptional form to create focal points and emphasize other positions in the garden.
 Grow adjacent to water gardens and stream beds to suggest the weeping willow on a much smaller scale.
 Grow in a children's garden to create private space beneath.
-Exceptionally romantic cottage garden accent as center point for more colorful planting.Companion PlantsCardinal Flower (Lobelia); Bee Balm (Monarda); Iris (Iris); Turtlehead (Chelone); Spiderwort (Tradescantia)
+Exceptionally romantic cottage garden accent as center point for more colorful planting.Companion PlantsForsythia (Forsythia); Bee Balm (Monarda); Turtlehead (Chelone); Winterberry (Ilex verticillata); Iris (Iris)

 - History & LoreHistory:The willow genus, Salix, contains hundreds of species found the world over.
 This species is known as goat willow and named from the Latin for these animals.
 It is native to Europe and this weeping form is considered superior to the standard upright growing species.
-It first appeared in the middle 19th century and classified by British horticulturist, Thomas Lang.Lore:This species is not only attractive in form but it offers florist quality pussy willow cuttings in spring.
+It was first discovered on the banks of the Ayr in the 19th Century, classified and propagated by British horticulturist, Thomas Lang of Kilmarnock.Lore:This species is not only attractive in form but it offers florist quality pussy willow cuttings in spring.